yesanton/Process-Change-Exploration-by-Version-Clustering/README.md

 ## Usage Guide
 - **Brushing**: Drag over the bottom timeline to create a selection.
 Drag twice to compare two regions; selections auto-sort by time.
+- **Fine brushing**: You can brush sub-regions within a version window by pressing and dragging on the window, not just the full window span.
 - **Performance toggle**: Use the `% PERFORMANCE / ABSOLUTE PERFORMANCE` buttons to switch normalization modes in the DFG.
 - **Timeline mode**: Switch between `TIME WINDOW` and `TIME VERSION` to aggregate windows by version runs.
 - **Sliders**: Right-hand sliders limit displayed paths/activities to the most frequent ones in the current (or compared) selection.